tarashypka/classify1/README.md

 ```

-*Drawbacks*: does not generalize well on the very short texts.
+*Drawbacks*: does not generalize well on short examples.

-##### Solution 2 - KMeans
+##### Solution 2 - *KMeans*

-Romanian documents often contain terms from english vocabulary,
-those should be eliminated.
-With self-crafted stopwords dictionary KMeans classifier has
-smaller rate of inertia.

-*Drawbacks*:
+Features normalization played an important role in finding
+the appropriate clusters.

+*Drawbacks*: does not generalize well on short examples.

 ##### Performance

+Accuracy for 2000 of test documents with lazy solution: 0.988
+Accuracy for 2000 of test documents with KMeans solution: 0.993

 ##### Environment setup